HOW I GOT STARTED

 HOW I CHOOSE MY FABRICS

 I love working with found fabrics: old clothes, worn-out linens, leftover shirting material, thrown-out umbrellas, and vintage tablecloths.
 I’m drawn to found materials like this because in addition to knowing that my art has helped reclaim perfectly usable resources, working with non-traditional fabrics imposes certain limitations on the design process which I find propel me to do more meaningful and interesting work.

 I rarely have an overall design mapped out in my head when I start a new project.
 I begin with a few scraps of fabrics whose colors, patterns, or textures complement one another, and go from there, piecing them together until I find an arrangement that is somehow surprising, intriguing, or unexpected.

 My quilts are designed for people who want to create a meaningful, unique space in their home.
 Each piece I design is unique and custom-made for your home.
 I work with you to ensure that your quilt not only fits your aesthetic, but also that it will last for years, becoming a modern heirloom you can pass down to your loved ones.

 Without a doubt, my biggest influences have been the quilters from Gee’s Bend: Irene Williams for her play and wit with fabric and Loretta P. Bennett for her use of irregular shapes.
-From the Bauhaus textiles, I draw inspiration from the strong geometries in the weavings of Anni Albers and Gunta Stolzl.
 When it comes to color, I find the paintings of Jacob Lawrence resonate heavily.
 And I should pay due to Brooklyn and the city of New York; without its geometry and textures, my work today would not be the same.